-Angie is the catalog librarian at the AGS Library cataloging maps, atlases, globes and archival collections.
-In addition, she coordinates the acquisitions of new resources for the library, is part of the website development team, contributes to digital collections, and is involved in outreach and reference services.
+Angie is the cataloging librarian at the AGS Library cataloging maps, atlases, globes and providing metadata for the AGS Library Digital Map Collection.
+In addition, she coordinates the acquisitions of new resources for the library and is part of the website development team.

 You may contact Angie at email@example.com

 Susan M. Peschel